btcpayserver/btcpayserver-doc/Magento.md

 # BTCPay Magento Integration

-If you're using Magento, an an open-source e-commerce platform written in PHP, you can integrate BTCPay and use it as a payment processor.
+If you're using Magento, an an open-source e-commerce platform written in PHP, you can integrate BTCPay Server and use it as a payment processor.

 ## Magento 1
 1. Download [BTCPay Magento Plugin](https://github.com/btcpayserver/magento-plugin)